Is NordVPN Safe in 2026?

 What should I turn on first after installing NordVPN?

-Turn on the kill switch, enable MFA on your Nord Account, and activate Threat Protection Pro if your plan and device support it.
+Turn on the kill switch, enable MFA on your Nord Account, and activate scam, phishing and malware protection if your plan and device support it.

 Quick debrief from Ech the Tech Fox

-NordVPN still has more than enough on the good side of the ledger to count as safe for everyday privacy use.
-It is not a magic cloak, but it is a mature service with stronger security signals than most people will get from a bargain-bin VPN.
+NordVPN still has enough documented security controls to count as safe for everyday privacy use.
+It is not a cloak of anonymity, but it is a mature service with stronger security signals than many low-cost VPNs.

 Reviewed by Martin Needs